Tap the text to show or hide reading controls.

 But the severed arm reattached itself in an instant.

-“No matter how many times you cut it, there’s no end to it.”“Its regen is faster than my frost.”
+“No matter how many times you cut it, there’s no end to it.”

 I need treatment.
 You two.

-That those two would lose to the Fallen Hero, I didn’t have a particle of doubt about it.No matter how good its regeneration was, there was no way they wouldn’t spot the core that I had spotted.What mattered more than that was that I was dying while those two were busy fighting.
+I didn’t have a shred of doubt that the two of them would beat the Fallen Hero.
+No matter how good its regeneration was, there was no way they’d miss the core that I had spotted.
+What mattered more was that I was dying while the two of them played around.

 “Y-Young Master.
 Are you all right?”

-After some time had passed, Bato, having regained consciousness by the look of it, scooped me up in his arms with a sob in his voice.He’d lost quite a lot of blood himself; clumps of dried blood were caked over one side of his head.I didn’t have the strength to answer, so I shook my head.
+Some time later, Bato, apparently having come to, scooped me up into his arms with a sob in his voice.
+He’d lost quite a lot of blood himself; clumps of dried blood were caked over one side of his head.

 — Krunch!

-Dozens of ice spears bound the hero’s limbs in place and punched straight through them.Not missing the opening, Valerian’s greatsword cleanly sheared the hero’s head off.And the glowing core that lay revealed at the back of the neck, Seraphina walked up and ground into pulp under her heel.
+The glowing core lay exposed at the back of the neck, and Seraphina walked up and ground it to pulp under her heel.

 — Phsssss…

-And just like that, the form of that hero who had been so terrifying scattered into black powder.Once I’d confirmed the end, I let my consciousness drift away into the dark.
+And just like that, the form of the hero that had been so terrifying scattered into black powder.
+Once I’d confirmed it was over, I let my consciousness sink away into the dark.

-When I opened my eyes, a familiar ceiling came into view.The bitter scent of medicinal herbs and the smell of alcohol stung my nose.
+When I opened my eyes, a familiar ceiling came into view.
+The bitter scent of medicinal herbs and the sting of alcohol filled my nose.

 “…”

-I tried to put strength into my body to sit up, but I couldn’t so much as twitch a finger.I looked down at myself, and my appearance was a sight to behold.My whole body was wrapped around and around in white bandages, the spitting image of a mummy that had just escaped from the museum.
+I tried to summon the strength to sit up, but I couldn’t so much as twitch a finger.
+I looked down at myself, and what I saw was a sight to behold.
+My whole body was wound round and round in white bandages, the spitting image of a mummy fresh out of the museum.

 I’m… alive.

-A wave of relief came over me, and along with it a horrendous thirst.I wanted to ask for water, but my throat was bone-dry like a desert.
-I couldn’t even produce a rasping noise.
+A wave of relief washed over me, and along with it a horrendous thirst.
+I wanted to ask for water, but my throat was bone-dry as a desert, and I couldn’t even force out a rasp.

-By her explanation, the situation went like this.The moment my entire nervous system was paralyzed by the Phase 2 attack, when my heart stopped and it looked like I was going to die without being able to lift a finger, Eve had stepped in.
+The way she explained it, the situation had gone like this.
+At the moment the Phase 2 attack paralyzed my entire nervous system, when my heart stopped and it looked like I’d die without being able to lift a finger, Eve had stepped in.

 Eve put on a serious face and crossed her translucent arms in an X.

-Of course there was no such thing as a power without a price.
+Of course, there was no such thing as a power without a price.

-Eve’s lecture went on from there.But my interest had already drifted to the pitcher of water sitting on the bedside table.The nerve cells were throbbing from the pain and my throat was parched from thirst.
+Eve’s lecture went on from there.
+But my attention had already drifted to the pitcher of water sitting on the bedside table.
+My nerves throbbed with pain, my throat parched with thirst.

 Eve caught my line of sight and sighed.

-I blinked my eyes to signal yes, in place of nodding.But Eve made a sad face and gave a small shrug of her shoulders.
+I blinked to signal yes, since I couldn’t nod.
+But Eve made a sad face and gave a small shrug.

 This had to be somebody’s idea of a sick joke.